Wheel of Fortune (American game show): Merchandise

 Numerous board games based on Wheel of Fortune have been released by different toy companies.
 The games are all similar, incorporating a wheel, puzzle display board, play money and various accessories like Free Spin tokens.
 Milton Bradley released the first board game in 1975.
-In addition to all the supplies mentioned above, the game included 20 prize cards to simulate the "shopping" prizes of the show, with prizes ranging in value from $100 to $3,000.
-Two editions were released, with the only differences being the box art and the included books of puzzles.
+In addition to all the supplies mentioned above, the game included twenty prize cards to simulate the "shopping" prizes of the show, with prizes ranging in value from $100 to $3,000.
+Two editions were released, the only difference being the box art and the included books of puzzles.
 Other home versions were released by Pressman Toy Corporation, Tyco/Mattel, Parker Brothers, Endless Games, and Irwin Toys.

 Additionally, several video games based on the show have been released for personal computers, the Internet, and various gaming consoles spanning multiple hardware generations.
 Most games released in the 20th century were published by GameTek, which produced a dozen Wheel games on various platforms, starting with a Nintendo Entertainment System game released in 1987 and continuing until the company closed in 1998 after filing for Chapter 11 bankruptcy protection.
-Subsequent games were published by Hasbro Interactive and its acquirer Infogrames/Atari; Sony Online Entertainment, THQ and Ubisoft.Wheel has also been licensed to International Game Technology for use in its slot machines.
-The games are all loosely based on the show, with contestants given the chance to spin the wheel to win a jackpot prize.
-Since 1996, over 200 slot games based on the show have been created, both for real-world casinos and those on the Internet.
-With over 1,000 wins awarded in excess of $1,000,000 and over $3 billion in jackpots delivered, Wheel has been regarded as the most successful slots brand of all time.
+Subsequent games were published by Hasbro Interactive and its acquirer Infogrames/Atari; Sony Online Entertainment, THQ and Ubisoft.
+A game for mobile devices titled Wheel of Fortune Daily, developed by Frosty Pop, was released for iOS, macOS and tvOS via Apple Arcade in 2024.

-On March 8, 2023 BetMGM announced that it had launched a Wheel of Fortune online Casino in New Jersey.
-The casino operates under the Borgata Hotel Casino & Spa online gambling license.
-The Wheel of Fortune Casino is run in collaboration with IGT who own the license for Wheel of Fortune Slot Machines.
+In 1996, gaming company International Game Technology (IGT) first licensed Wheel for a line of slot machines based on the show; it later became one of the company's longest-running and most popular lines of slot machines.

-In May 2022, a touring staged production show, Wheel of Fortune Live!, was announced, to be produced by Right Angle Entertainment in partnership with Sony and United Talent Agency, with an initial run of over 60 dates from September to December 2022, and 2023 dates to be announced at a later time.
-Similar to The Price Is Right Live!, the touring version will feature alternate hosts that have yet to be announced, not Sajak or White.
+In May 2022, a touring staged production show, Wheel of Fortune Live!, was announced, with an initial run of over 60 dates from September to December 2022.
+The show is produced by Right Angle Entertainment in partnership with Sony and United Talent Agency.
+Similar to The Price Is Right Live!, the touring version features alternate hosts, which have included former daytime host Bob Goen, but not Sajak, Seacrest, or White.